cmsalgado/workshops/README.md

 > Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, Mark RG.
 MIMIC-III, a freely accessible critical care database.
 Scientific Data (2016).

 The extracted data is stored in a csv file containing 1,730,668 rows and 17 columns.
 Each row corresponds to a set of observations obtained at a specific time in the ICU, and each row is associated with a ICU stay ID, which is unique for every patient.
 There are 21,140 unique ICU stays.
-The dataset was constructed based on the code provided [here](https://github.com/YerevaNN/mimic3-benchmarks) for the prediction of hospital mortality using early ICU admission data.
+The dataset was constructed based on the code provided [here](https://github.com/YerevaNN/mimic3-benchmarks) for the prediction of hospital mortality using early ICU admission data (first 48 hours).

 **Variables:**